Payson R. Stevens

 Payson R. Stevens (born March 29, 1945) is an artist, writer, environmentalist, filmmaker, and science communicator from the United States.
 Stevens is regarded as a pioneer of science communication in the fields of earth systems science (ESS) and climate change in the U.S. He is also noted as an early digital and electronic visual artist, a painter, and a poet.
-In addition, he is known for his environmental and humanitarian work in the Indian state of Himachal Pradesh, India.
+In addition, he is known for his environmental and humanitarian work in California, US, and Himachal Pradesh, India.

 Personal life and education

-Payson R. Stevens was born to Eric Stevens and Dr. Naomi Miller Coval-Apel, a noted New York dentist.
+Payson R. Stevens was born to Dr. Naomi Miller Coval-Apel, a noted New York dentist, and Eric Stevens.

-Stevens has a background in molecular biology, biological oceanography, and graphic design.
-He studied molecular biology at the City University of New York.
+Stevens has a background in the arts, molecular biology, biological oceanography, and graphic design.
+He has a BA from New York University.
+He studied molecular biology for his masters at the City University of New York from 1965 to 1968.
 He also studied at the Arts Students League and the School of Visual Arts in New York City.
 Later, Stevens completed some graduate work at the Scripps Institution of Oceanography, under the guidance of Roger Revelle.

 Stevens is married to the Indian writer Kamla K. Kapur.
 They live in Del Mar, San Diego County, California.